Tips for Ride Sharing

 - Wait for your ride inside, or in a well-lit, well-trafficked area.

 - Text a friend or family member with information about where you caught your ride, where you are headed and when you expect to arrive at your destination.
 (You could include the license plate at the same time.)

 - Remember the driver is not a friend, even if s/he is friendly.
-Don’t take photos with your driver or share any personal information, including details about your destination (like whether it your home, your friend’s home, etc.)
+Don’t take photos with your driver or share any personal information, including details about your destination (like whether it’s your home, your friend’s home, etc.)

-- If something seems suspicious or feels “wrong,” trust your instinct.
+- If something seems suspicious or feels “wrong,” trust your instincts.
 Don’t get in the car, or ask the driver to pull over and let you out.
 If you feel unsafe, call 911 immediately.

 How to identify an Uber driver and vehicle